-Local and regional writers I’ve featured include Jane Stevenson, Valerie Laub, Grace Hols, Melissa Sawatsky, Susan Juby, Eden Robinson, John Harris, Vivien Lougheed, Emily McGiffen, Fabienne Calvert Filteau, Donna Kane, Jennifer Skin Wickham, Janet Rogers from Victoria and Kevin Spenst from the Lower Mainland.
+Writers I’ve featured include Sarah de Leeuw, Joyce Helweg, Graeme Pole, Jane Stevenson, Valerie Laub, Grace Hols, Melissa Sawatsky, Susan Juby, Eden Robinson, John Harris, Vivien Lougheed, Emily McGiffen, Fabienne Calvert Filteau, Donna Kane, Jennifer Skin Wickham, Janet Rogers, Kevin Spenst, Jennifer Manuel, Caroline Woodward, Kathy Page, Joan Haggerty, and many others.
 Link to the show to listen to the podcasts.

 Muskwa-Kechika Fire Poems

 In 2007, Sheila joined Donna Kane, Wayne Sawchuck and others at the Muskwa-Kechika Artist’s Camp – a week-long residency in a fly-in camp near the Gataga River.
 Out of that experience Sheila created a slide show containing images from the camp and her attempts to “create the story of a small forest community damaged by a wildfire.”